branisk/Geo-Guessrs/README.md

 This file will be used during training and inference to find image paths

-### 6. Create labels using Adaptive Partitioning
+### 7. Create labels using Adaptive Partitioning

 The primary paper outlining this partitioning can be found below in section 3 labeled "Adaptive Partitioning using S2 Cells":
 - https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45488.pdf

 1. Open `/data/adaptive_partition.ipynb`
-2. Run all cells to save cell labels `/data/imgs/sampled.csv`
+2. Run all cells to add a "label" column to `/data/imgs/sampled.csv`

 ## Training